-Born in the Southwestern city of Wadowice in 1920, Karol Józef Wojtyła would become the Archbishop of Krakow before ascending to head of the Catholic Church in 1978 as John Paul II, the first non-Italian Pope since the 16th century.
+Born in the Southwestern city of Wadowice in 1920, Karol Józef Wojtyła would become the Archbishop of Krakow before ascending to the head of the Catholic Church in 1978 as John Paul II, the first non-Italian Pope since the 16th century.

-Esteemed for his many pilgrimages and travels, instigation of the massively-attended World Youth Days, proficiency in the dialogue with other religions and willingness to discuss taboo topics – such as sexuality – in spite of its conservative stances, Wojtyła survived two attempted assassinations to serve the second-longest pontificate in history until his death in April 2nd, 2005.
+Esteemed for his many pilgrimages and travels, instigation of the massively-attended World Youth Days, proficiency in the dialogue with other religions, and willingness to discuss taboo topics – such as sexuality – in spite of its conservative stances, Wojtyła survived two attempted assassinations to serve the second-longest pontificate in history until his death in April 2nd, 2005.

 Solidarność – The solidarity movement

 Founded in August 1980 by workers of the Gdańsk Shipyard, Solidarność, or the “Solidarity” movement, was the first independent union recognized in a country of the Warsaw Pact and an early sign of weakness in the communist-ruled Eastern bloc.